yanns/octopress/source/_posts/2016-05-23-rust-closures-as-input-parameters.markdown

 }
 ```

-then Rust is able to monomorphize the closure and use static dispatch, without any heap allocation.
+then Rust is able to monomorphize the closure and use static dispatch, and does not need any object for the dyamic dispatch.

 Another great example of the [zero-cost abstraction](http://blog.rust-lang.org/2015/05/11/traits.html) possible with Rust!